nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <br>

-  Sorts the list by the given field in the given order.
+  You can sort the list by the given field in the given order.

 <br>

 **Parameters:**

   `FIELD`: The type of data you want to sort by.
-  * `name` will sort the list based on the names of the contacts in alphabetical order.
+  * `name` will sort the list based on the names of your contacts in alphabetical order.
-  * `date` will sort the list based on the contract end dates of the employees.
+  * `date` will sort the list based on the contract end dates of your employees.
-  * `dept` will sort the list based on the department of the contacts in alphabetical order.
+  * `dept` will sort the list based on the department of your contacts in alphabetical order.
-  * `role` will sort the list based on the roles of the contacts in alphabetical order.
+  * `role` will sort the list based on the roles of your contacts in alphabetical order.

 <br>

 **Optional Parameters:**

   `[ORDER]`: The order you wish to sort the list in.
 Defaults to ascending order if not specified.
-  * `asc` will sort the list in ascending order.
+  * `asc` will sort your list in ascending order.
-  * `desc` will sort the list in descending order.
+  * `desc` will sort your list in descending order.

   <div class="box" type="tip" seamless>

   **Tips:**
-  * Sort only sorts the contacts show at the current point in time.
+  * Sort only sorts the contacts shown at the current point in time.
   * When sort date is used, potential hires show up at the bottom as they do not have a contract end date.
   * If the order is left out StaffSync will sort in ascending order by default.
   </div>